Research

 Working Papers

-I reduce the principal’s problem to the design of an interim wage function of quality.
+I reduce the principal’s problem to the design of an interim wage as a function of quality.
 When restricted to deterministic ratings, I provide necessary and sufficient conditions for the optimality of simple pass/fail tests and lower censorship.
-In particular, when the principal’s objective is expected quality, pass/fail tests (lower censorship) are optimal if the agent’s ability is concentrated at the top (around the mode) of the distribution.
+In particular, when the principal’s objective is expected quality, pass/fail tests are optimal if the agent’s ability distribution is concentrated towards the top, while lower censorship is optimal if the ability distribution is concentrated towards the mode.
 The results generalize existing results in optimal delegation with voluntary participation, as pass/fail tests (lower censorship) correspond to take-it-or-leave-it offers (threshold delegation).
-Additionally, I provide sufficient conditions for pass/fail tests and lower censorship to remain optimal without restriction to deterministic ratings.
-Pass/fail tests remain optimal for quality maximization if the ability distribution is more concentrated at higher values.
+Additionally, I provide sufficient conditions for deterministic ratings to remain optimal when stochastic ratings are allowed.

 We study the optimal design of a two-player tournament in which one player (the manager) has discretion over hiring the other.
 The manager determines the new hire’s ability and competes with him in a Lazer-Rosen-style tournament, in which the one with higher output wins a fraction of the total output.
 The principal determines the payout ratio and the head start (or handicap) to the manager—an advantage (or disadvantage) when comparing output.
 We find the head start has three effects on the output: (i) encouragement effect on the manager, (ii) discouragement effect on the new hire, and (iii) hiring effect through the increased ability of the new hire.
 The hiring effect dominates the discouragement effect until the best candidate is hired; once the best is hired, any further head start leads the discouragement effect to dominate the encouragement effect.
 Therefore, the optimal contract offers just enough head start to induce the manager to hire the best candidate.
-However, in a two-period model where the first-period winner is retained for the future, the optimal contract may allow the manager to hire a suboptimal candidate who must still have a higher ability than the manager.
+However, in a two-period model where the first-period winner is retained for the future, the optimal contract will allow the manager to hire a candidate who is not the best but still better than the manager.

 Work in Progress